-If you're looking for a vegan-friendly dessert option, look no further than these delicious vegan lemon bars.
+If you're looking for a vegan-friendly dessert option, look no further than these delicious Vegan Lemon Bar Recipes.
 They're sure to please everyone at your next gathering with a creamy, lemony filling and a crumbly, buttery crust.
 Plus, they're easy to make - just follow the recipe below.

 Just like homemade granola bars these healthy treats always can find a place in our kitchen, and we love trying out different recipes, let's dig in!

 Recipe and photo credit: Clean Green Simple

 Almond Flour Lemon Bars Recipe Vegan, Gluten Free, No Bake, and Paleo

 Recipe and photo credit: Bakerita

 Gluten-Free Dairy-Free Lemon Bars Vegan

 Recipe and photo credit: The Vgn Way